The whole scoop is here: the best natural remedies for shingles…

 - Milk thistle (also good for the liver)

 - Vitamin D

 - I was popping extra of these probiotics too (that link has the only probiotics I'll take now and here's why, but the short answer is because it's the only one that actually makes it past your stomach acid to do its work).
-Joanie tells a story here of a young guy with shingles who was over it FAST just after taking these.
+Here's a story of a young guy with shingles who was over it FAST just after taking those.